 Providing education is a service as defined under the Consumer Protection Act and complaints pertaining to educational institution can be filed before the Consumer Commissions.

 The educational institutes cannot retain the original certificates.

-University while conducting exams or giving admission to students into particular subjects or streams or while deciding fee structures, number of seats available, cannot be questioned before the Consumer fora as these are statutory functions and donot fall within the definition of ?services? as laid down under the Consumer Protection Act,1986.
+A University, while conducting exams or giving admission to students in particular subjects or streams or while deciding fee structures, number of seats available, cannot be questioned before the Consumer commission as these are statutory functions and do not fall within the definition of ‘services’ as laid down under the Consumer Protection Act.

 If a student wants to leave an institute mid-way and is seeking refund of the fees paid in advance for the full course, he or she is eligible for same.
 Processing or administrative charges may be deducted by the institute.

 The fee receipts may say that the fees once paid is non-refundable, but if certain services have been paid for and the institute fails to deliver the same as promised, they can withdraw from the course and demand refund of the balance amount of the fees that has been paid.